*As a publicly listed company, we bring added transparency, credibility, and trust to your preparation journey.

 Quantitative Techniques

-The Quantitative Techniques section of CLAT is designed to assess the candidate's understanding of elementary mathematics (math taught up to 10th Class/standard).
-This section bears 10% weightage and is focused mainly on math questions.
+The Quantitative Techniques section of CLAT is designed to assess the candidate's understanding of elementary mathematics up to Class 10 level.
+This section bears 10% weightage and is the lowest-weightage section of the exam; do not over-invest time here at the cost of Legal Reasoning or Current Affairs.

 This is one of the hardest sections of the exam.
 Follow the points below to prepare for it.